MiniLightW/Youtube-Downloader/README.md

 - Probably only works on Windows

 This script will download & combine the highest quality audio & video files using pytubefix.
+You can also download all vidéos from a playlist.
+For downloading shorts videos use the PS script.

 ---